kostyaVyrodov/education/tools/kafka/README.md

 - Producer API that allows an app to publish a stream of records to a Kafka topic;
 - Consumer API that allows to subscribe to one or more topics to process the stream of records;
 - Streams API that allows an app to act as a stream processor.
-An ap can input stream from one or more topics and produce an output stream to one or more output topics;
+An app can input stream from one or more topics and produce an output stream to one or more output topics;
 - Connector API that allows, for example, to connect to a relation database and capture every change in database;